inBeat/inbeat-website/content/top-influencers/instagram/south-korea/busan/_index.md

 ---
-title: Top 10 Instagram Influencers In Busan In 2023
+title: Top 10 Instagram Influencers In Busan In 2024
 description: >-
-  Find top Instagram influencers in Busan in 2023.
-Most popular hashtags: #activeuser2020 #jhope #kimseokjin.
+  Find top Instagram influencers in Busan in 2024.
+Most popular hashtags: #lapoetiqueflowerclass #kpopl4l #flowerlesson.
 platform: Instagram
-hits: 59
+hits: 61
-text_top: See the best Instagram profiles on inBeat.
+text_top: Discover the best Instagram accounts on inBeat.
-text_bottom: inBeat has 59 Instagram influencers like this in Busan, South Korea for you to collaborate.
+text_bottom: Our database holds 61 Instagram influencers like this in Busan, South Korea for you to contact.
 profiles:
   - username: "bom_vvely"
     fullname: >-